 Wetsuits form an integral part of surfing.
 The only exception to this is if you’re lucky enough to surf in the tropics where water temperatures can be as warm as bath water.
 The temperature of the water you’re surfing in along with a number of other factors will determine which wetsuit you choose to buy.
-On this page we outline exactly what it is you need to consider before purchasing a beginner surfing wetsuit.
+On this page we outline exactly what it is you need to consider before purchasing a surfing wetsuit.

-Once you’ve bought your first wetsuit, check out our Accessories page to find out which accessories are required to complete your setup.
+Once you’ve bought your first surfing wetsuit, check out our Accessories page to find out which accessories are required to complete your setup.
 If you’re going the whole hog then be sure also read our page on Surfboards as well.

 Also remember to check out our Surf Camp Guide, for a list of the best surf camps around the world.

 All wetsuits are made from neoprene, which is a permeable rubber compound.
 Wetsuits trap a thin layer of water between our skin and the neoprene.
 Because humans are warm blooded our body heat then warms up this trapped layer of water which in turn keeps us warm.